docQodly/docs/docs/language/FolderClass.md

 The `.create()` function <!-- REF #FolderClass.create().Summary -->creates a folder on disk according to the properties of the `folder` object<!-- END REF -->.

-If necessary, the function creates the folder hierachy as described in the [platformPath](#platformpath) or [path](#path) properties.
+If necessary, the function creates the folder hierachy as described in the [path](#path) property.
 If the folder already exists on disk, the function does nothing (no error is thrown) and returns false.

 **Returned value**